hydrogen2oxygen/final-approach-rust/README.md

 </p>

 <p align="center">
-  <strong>Territory design and management for congregations</strong><br>
-  Create, organize, visualize and print territories on an interactive map.
+  <strong>Map design, assignment tracking and sharing for congregation territories</strong><br>
+  Draw territories, manage assignments and publish maps from one application.
 </p>

 ---

-Final Approach is a desktop application for designing and managing congregation territories.
+Final Approach is a Windows desktop application for congregation territory work.
+It combines an OpenStreetMap-based map editor with territory assignment records and an optional PHP-based publishing workflow for people who need to view their maps remotely.

-It provides a map-based interface for defining territory boundaries, organizing territory data and preparing maps for practical use.

 ### Download